AktherHosen/Library-Management-System-Backend/README.md

 - Aggregation summary of borrowed books
 - Schema validation using Mongoose and Zod
 - Static methods and middleware (pre/post) in Mongoose
-- Filtering, sorting, and pagination support for listing books
+- Filtering, sorting, and limit support for listing books

 ## Folder Structure